Impact

 Second example: Why do you not want others to go to hell?

 These two views on the Bible’s main character have “birthed” two types of Christianity.
-These two different types of Christians are seen in the different attitudes between a typical dog and a cat.
+These two types of Christians are seen in the different attitudes between a typical dog and a cat.
 (3)

 Cat and Dog Theology